The Sandman (TV series): Writing

 The creative team sought to faithfully adapt the source material, beginning with the first season adapting Preludes & Nocturnes, The Doll's House, and the first two issues of Dream Country.
-The creators made significant narrative changes from the source material with Gaiman's approval and also received feedback while creating the sets, with Heinberg saying, "Everything gets Neil’s eyes and his feedback."
+The creators made significant narrative changes from the source material with Gaiman's approval and also received feedback while creating the sets, with Heinberg saying, "Everything gets Neil's eyes and his feedback."
 The team was inspired by the art from the comics, with the props and sets being created to be faithful to the comics.
 The series features changes intended to modernize the source material for a contemporary audience.
 For example, it begins in 2021 rather than 1989, with Dream now having been imprisoned for 105 years instead of 75 years.
 Other characters were similarly updated, as "... if we were creating this character now, what gender would the character be? ... who would they be?
 What would they be doing?".
+Morpheus' speech bubbles in the comics are black with white letter, with the team opting to integrate the concept into the series.
+As such, Morpheus' dialogue was meticulously written, with Gaiman calling it the thing he was "most obsessive about", as he was constantly revising scripts to ensure that he was satisfied with it.
 Changes included expanding the role of The Corinthian into being the Big Bad for the first season, altering various characters and storylines, and removing references to other DC Comics characters such as Martian Manhunter and Mister Miracle.
 John Dee was not depicted as Doctor Destiny, and John Constantine was reimagined as a female character, Joanna Constantine.
 Gaiman opted to remove references to the DC Universe as the overall Sandman series moved away from the initial ties with the DC Universe to avoid potential implications that the series would tie into other DC Comics adaptions in the future.
-The role of Matthew was also expanded in the series for Morpheus to have someone with which he can share his thoughts, which were depicted as thought bubbles in the comics and impractical to do in live action.
-Gaiman was particular about Morpheus' dialogue in the series and described it as the "thing I [Gaiman] was most obsessive about".
+The role of Matthew was also expanded in the series for Morpheus to have someone with which he can share his thoughts, which were depicted as thought bubbles in the comics and impractical to do in live-action.
 Upon rereading the comics, Gaiman felt he "in a weird way did all the work" as he thought the comics "had kind of been rather ahead of its time", with Heinberg adding, "The Sandman comics were leagues ahead of everybody in the late '80s in terms of the depiction of women, race, sexuality and gender", while noting that changes were made for the series.